Neroli1108/code-function-analysis-vscode-ext/README.md

 ## Acknowledgments

 - **OpenAI** for providing the GPT-4 API.
+- **Hugging Face** for free AI models.
 - **Visual Studio Code** for the extension platform.
 - **Community Contributors** for their valuable feedback and contributions.

 ---

-**Disclaimer**: This extension sends code snippets to the OpenAI API for analysis.
+**Disclaimer**: This extension sends code snippets to third-party APIs for analysis.
 Please ensure compliance with your organization's policies regarding code sharing and avoid sharing sensitive or proprietary code.